helporme/UE5-Nomad-Example/README.md

 All visual assets are included from the Starter Content pack, [Mannequins pack](https://www.unrealengine.com/marketplace/en-US/product/mannequins-asset-pack), [icons8](https://icons8.com/), created by my friend (Meshes & Textures), or me.

+The project is being developed on the current [UnrealEngine 5.2 branch](https://github.com/EpicGames/UnrealEngine/tree/5.2), later it will move to the release branch.

 ## Input
 Normal mode: